patrickbucher/algorithms/diary.md

 recursively.
 So I'll only implement Merge Sort and Binary Search in Erlang.
 I'll also try to write a Parallel Merge Soft, which will require some research.

+Merge Sort was quite a joy to implement in Erlang.
+The code is roughly a third of the size compared to the Go version.
+However, since lists are built from the right by appending on the left, I forgot to reverse the accumulator at the end.

 # 2023-08-11 (Fr)

 I started the day with some fixes.
 First, I was unable to reproduce the issue